California Gold Rush for kids in special education classrooms

 The history of the California Gold Rush

-It is VERY unlikely you will find a textbook out there that covers the California Gold Rush in a way that is accessible to students who have significant learning challenges.
-But, when it comes to coming up with ideas for the California Gold Rush for kids in our classrooms there are some great options.
+It is VERY unlikely you will find a textbook that covers the California Gold Rush in a way accessible to students with significant learning challenges.
+But, when it comes to coming up with ideas for the California Gold Rush for kids in our classrooms, there are some great options.

 Write your own book